Alaska Salmon Runs

 The race course is mostly flat (we’re at sea level), and follows the old Copper River railroad route which led to the Kennicott Copper mines.
 The marathon starts at 27 mile bridge – one of the many bridges that span the Copper River.
 The first half of the course is gravel road – with little to no traffic.
 Because the area is still wild, moose and bear are occasionally seen from the course.
 For safety and water support, marathoners will be followed by a public safety vehicle driven by trained EMTs.
 Runners pass the “Mudhole Smith” airport at mile 13.
 Paved road then spans the Copper River delta, lined with beautiful wildflowers, including lupine, nagoonberry, fireweed, and Alaska’s State flower, the forget-me-not.
 The last 10 km are run along the blue waters of Eyak Lake.
 June temperatures range from low 50s – 75 F.

 Water stations are located along the course every 4 – 5 miles, starting with mile 5 of the King Salmon Marathon.
 A porta-potty is located at mile 16 on the marathon course (mile 4 for the half-marathon), and USFS bathrooms are also located at mile 5 on the marathon course (upper Alaganik River boat launch) and mile 20 on the marathon course, mile 8 on the half-marathon course (Eyak River boat launch).

 All finishing marathoners and half-marathoners receive finishers’ medals!

 Place awards are given to the top three male and top three female finishers of each event.
-Awards are given out at the AK Salmon Runs salmon barbecue dinner on Saturday evening at Mt.
-Eyak Ski Hill at 6:20 p.m.
+Awards are given out at the AK Salmon Runs salmon BBQ lunch on Saturday afternoon at the Pioneer Igloo at 1:30 p.m.